SAP/luigi/docs/application-setup.md

 ### Application setup for an application not using a framework

->**NOTE:** A development server capable of hosting Single Page Applications must be installed.
-We recommend Live Server.
+>**NOTE:** You need a development server capable of hosting Single Page Applications.
+The recommended server is Live Server.

 1. If you do not have Live Server installed, use this command to install it.